bmwshop/rpi-python-obd/README.md

 ## Docker container for Raspberry Pi OBD2 Python library

 Trying to make this as small as possible.
+It is currently 65.68M

 ```
 docker build -t obd2 .